 Bruno Breitmeyer, Ph.D.
 (Cognitive Psychologist).
 Dr. Breitmeyer is a Professor in the Department of Psychology.
 For many years a major focus of Dr. Breitmeyer's research program has been on the role of parvocellular and magnocellular visual pathways in reading and reading disability.

 David Francis, Ph.D.
 (Quantitative Psychologist/Clinical Neuropsychologist).
-Dr. Francis is chair and a Professor in the Department of Psychology.
+Dr. Francis is a Professor in the Department of Psychology.
 His is especially interested in early reading acquisition in at risk children and neurobehavioral variability in hydrocephalus, spina bifida, and traumatic brain injury.

 H. Julia Hannay, Ph.D.
 (Clinical Neuropsychologist/Child Psychologist).
 Dr. Hannay is Associate Chair and a Professor in the Department of Psychology.
 Dr. Hannay is interested in determining the role of dysmorphologies of the corpus callosum and other commissural structures in the cognitive, motor, and academic difficulties displayed by children with hydrocephalus and spina bifida as well as testing theories about the roles of various commissural structures in normal and abnormal brain development.
 Her other major interest is in TBI from prevention of secondary damage in the acute stages through outpatient rehabilitation.